census-ecosystem/opencensus-microservices-demo/README.md

   job that creates realistic usage patterns on the website using [Locust](https://locust.io/) load generator.
 - **[Prometheus](https://prometheus.io/)/[Grafana](https://grafana.com/) APM:** Frontend(Go)
   and AdService(Java) are instrumented to export metrics to Prometheus.
-Grafana service is pre-configured with a Dashboard to show OpenCensus metrics.
+Grafana service scraps metrics data from Prometheus and is pre-configured with a Dashboard to show OpenCensus metrics.

 ## Installation